-944 INDEPENDENT STUDY IN WOOD ENGINEERING
+944 INDEPENDENT STUDY IN TECHNOLOGY ENGINEERING 3 credits

 This course is designed to offer the motivated student an opportunity to further explore his or her interest in a specific content area and to demonstrate proficiency through special projects.
 It is designed to develop problem solving skills, organizational ability, critical thinking, self-esteem, career development skills and interpersonal skills.
 Specific course topics and units are arranged by student /teacher conferences.
 Requirement: Application and teacher, counselor and Principal approval.